alpas/alpasdev/src/main/resources/docs/installation.md

 #### [Serving Externally](#serving-locally)

 By default, when you serve your web app it is available at `http://localhost:<port>`.
-Sometimes it is convenient to have your web app accessible from within a different device within the same network.
-This is very helpful while developing esp. if you are trying to access your web app from your mobile device for, say, some layout related debugging.
+Sometimes it is convenient to have your web app accessible from a different device on the same network.
+This is very helpful during development esp. if you are trying to access your web app from a mobile device for, say, testing and debugging the app's UI.

 Alpas makes it really easy to serve your web app over an IP address.
 To do so add `SERVE_EXTERNALLY=true` in your `.env` file.
 Build and re-serve your app and it should be available from both `http://localhost:<port>` and